yabinmeng/invdel_spark/README.md

 The command to submit the job is something like below:
 ```
-dse spark-submit --class com.example.InventoryCleanup invdel_spark-assembly-1.0.jar --sto <store_name> --div <divsion_name>
+dse spark-submit --class com.example.InventoryCleanup invdel_spark-assembly-1.0.jar --nodeip <dse_analytics_node_ip> --sto <store_name> --div <divsion_name>
 ```

-The program accepts 2 input parameters:
+The program accepts 3 input parameters:
+- **--nodeip <dse_analytics_node_ip>**: specify the IP address of a DSE analytics (Spark) node.
+This parameter is mandatory.

 - **--sto <store_name>**: specific store name of which the inventory to be deleted
-- **--div <division_name>**: specific division name of which the inventory to be deleted
+- **--div <division_name>**: specific division name of which the inventory to be deleted For these 2 parameters, you need to specify at least one of them.

-You can specify both parameters at the same time, but not none!

 ## Build a Uber Jar